 Visitor count as of 6/23/2017 8:30 AM 1216 visitors.

-* Tribal Council Membership Election will be held in December 2017.
+* The General Membership Meeting will be held at the Sumter County Library on September 9th at 2 PM.
+Anyone that is able to attend is encouraged to do so.
+This will be your opportunity to be heard.
+Tribal Council Membership Election will be held in December 2017.
 Nominations must be submitted 90 days prior to the election.
 Refer to the Bylaws and Tribal Constitution for required Council member qualifications.
-The date will be at the next General Membership meeting.
+The deadline for nomination submissions will be announced at the next General Membership meeting.

 Find Us on Facebook!